 Located in the middle of Lake Superior is the farthest light house from shore in the United States, Stannard Rock.
 This lighthouse, once manned by men, was deemed "The Loneliest Place in the World," but if you go there today you may find yourself in the company of a select few anglers and some big fish!

-If the weather is right, the run will take about 80 to 120 minutes, in Keweenaw Charters' Smokercraft Phantom Offshore 22'6" fishing boat.
+Captain Travis of Keweenaw Charters is extremely cautious about planning these runs and uses real-time wind and wave information from a series of weather buoys maintained by the National Data Buoy Center combined NOAA's Great Lakes Coastal Forecasting System (GLCFS) to determine if a suitable weather window is available on any given day.
+If the weather is right, the run will take about 90 minutes "dock to rock" in Keweenaw Charters' Thunder Jet Alexis Pro 26'5" and Smokercraft Phantom Offshore 22'6" fishing boats.
 Once we arrive, we will focus on jigging near bottom and casting for suspended fish.
-This fishery offers unique lake trout fishing opportunities because of the fish-holding structure along the reef--as such, we NEVER resort to trolling (in fact no trolling gear is brought on-board) when fish at "the rock".
+This fishery offers unique lake trout fishing opportunities because of the fish-holding structure along the reef-- we NEVER resort to trolling at "the rock" (in fact no trolling gear is brought on-board).

 Depending on the time of day and water temperature at the surface, lake trout can be found at extremely variable depths, anywhere from 200+ feet deep to a just a few feet below the surface.
 Often in the morning, you will be able to see fish feeding on the surface.
-During the low light periods (daybreak) pods of lake trout corner pelagic baitfish such as herring and smelt, which move in to feed on the reef under the cover of darkness, and push their meal to the surface, where it is a contest between seagulls and lake trout to snatch frantic baitfish as they try to escape--this give anglers a short but sweet opportunity to cast artificial lures into the frenzy and potentially hook a trout of a lifetime just inches below the surface of Lake Superior.
+During the low light periods (daybreak) pods of lake trout corner baitfish such as herring, which move in to feed on the reef under the cover of darkness, and push their meal to the surface, where it is a contest between seagulls and lake trout to snatch frantic baitfish as they try to escape.
+This give anglers a short but sweet opportunity to cast artificial lures into the frenzy and potentially hook a trout of a lifetime just inches below the surface of Lake Superior.